It doesn’t matter if you plan to hire a decorator or do-it-yourself, you can’t avoid knowing these 6 things.

 You Are the Best Person to Decorate Your Home

-It’s a little and a lot at the same time, but if you can answer those 6 things, you are ready to work with a decorator or to start decorating for yourself.
+It’s a little and a lot at the same time, but if you can answer those six things, you are ready to work with a decorator or to start decorating for yourself.
 If you are like Client B, it will be a breeze to come up with these answers.
 If you are like most clients, it will require a little more thought.
 And, yup, it requires work on your part…more than you knew, right?!

 That’s why I am a fan of decorating for yourself.
-By the time you have done all the legwork to really get a good result from hiring someone else, you are in a great position to just do it yourself.
+By the time you have done all the legwork to get a good result from hiring someone else, you are in a great position to just do it yourself.

 Free Class: The Secret to No Regrets Decorating

 Watch my free three-part class The Secret To No Regrets Decorating and learn how to make better decorating decisions, shop like a designer, and create a home that reflects you.